PgBiel/jabuty-reviewers-quest/README.md

 ## Checking your code

+- For the frontend: after installing (dev) dependencies, run:
+    1. `npm run lint` to lint your code and check formatting
+        - If there are formatting errors / other fixable errors, run `eslint --fix .` to fix them
+        - The step above requires running `npm install -g eslint@8` first to install the `eslint` command.
+    2. `npm run build` to check if the frontend builds
 - For the backend: after installing (dev) dependencies, run:
     1. `poetry run format` to format your code (add `--check` to just check if it's formatted or not)
     2. `poetry run check` to lint your code